MidwestAccessCoalition/volunteer_charter/README.md

 - Build movement capacity - bringing volunteers into learning opportunities for reproductive justice and broadening support for RJ orgs
 - Create opportunities to contribute - everyone has a role in the movement; tech volunteering is a way to donate time, effort, and skills in place of financial contribution.
 - Create redundancy to promote longevity - creating this community of support for the project promotes its sustainability and avoids reliance on just one person

+## Guiding principles
+These principles should guide the work we choose to do and how we do it.
+When we are in doubt about next steps to take, we can always return to these guiding principles.

+- Center the end user, in particular their security, privacy, and autonomy
+- Collaboration over competition
+- Practicality over perfection
+- Resist false urgency - this is not a "move fast break things" project
+- Resist tech solutionism (not every problem can or should be solved with technology)
+- All learning backgrounds are welcome - formal education is not the only path to be a technologist
+- Test test test!